 What am I going to eat?

 Knowing what you’ll eat and drink 48 hours, 24 hours, and day of the race is important.
 Don’t neglect planning for this.
 When you are traveling for a race in a new city, locate places where you’ll enjoy the meal.
 Have a plan in mind for when you’ll eat, what you’ll eat and where you can find snacks.

 If you are racing close to home, prepare healthy, balanced meals that you know sit well with your stomach.
 In either race situation – close to home or across the globe – bring snacks that you are familiar with.
 You don’t want to have the first few miles of the race searching for a porta-john.

 If it’s a big city race or has potential parking issues, you’d better have an idea of where to park before the race starts without you.

 If you can, bring a non-racer with you as your chauffeur.
-Have them drop you off and find parking while you get any last minute tasks done.
+Have them drop you off and find parking while you get any last minute tasks done, including warming up.

 If you are familiar with the area, but can’t park close by, try warming up to the starting line.
 I wouldn’t suggest this method if it’s your peak race as this can be a bit more stressful than a typical warm up.

 If you find you can’t locate a parking spot, don’t panic.
 Stay calm and think how you can best resolve the issue.